bgin-global/BGIN-Agent-Framework/BGIN_SETUP_COMPLETE.md

 ## 🎉 **You're Ready!**

-Your BGIN Multi-Agent Privacy Research System is now fully configured and ready for the Block 13 GovHack!
+Your BGIN Multi-Agent Privacy Research System is now fully configured and ready for the Block 13 development!

 **Start experimenting with the three-agent system and build the future of privacy-preserving governance research!** 🚀🧠🤖